RBI Grade B Syllabus 2026: Updated Exam Pattern for Phase 1, 2 & Interview

 5. Sustainable Development

-2. Evolution of the Indian Economy
+2. History and Growth of the Indian Economy

 1. Nature of Indian Economy, India’s Economy on the Eve of Independence